Decision layers on Hokusai

 Earlier reference models

 These predate the decision-layer focus and demonstrate the protocol's measurement and reward primitives — DeltaOne, bonding curves, on-chain attribution — in non-routing domains.
-Useful as proof the mechanics work; not the direction Hokusai is going.

 Have a decision layer worth building?